-History and Archive
+History and Concert Archive

 The new choir presented its first concert at the Town Hall on the 28th November 1921, conducted by Joseph Lewis.
 Later conductors included GD Cunningham (1926-46), David Willcocks (1950-57), Meredith Davies (1957-64), and Christopher Robinson (1964-2002).
-Adrian Lucas became Conductor in 2002.
+Adrian Lucas became the present conductor in 2002.

 Christmas: A series of “Carols for All” Christmas concerts started in 1979, later renamed “Christmas Celebrations” and then, in 2011, “Christmas Treats”.
-More recently, the choir has enjoyed taking part in the “Christmas Classics” productions promoted by Raymond Gubbay .
+More recently, the choir has enjoyed taking part in the “Christmas Classics” concert promoted by Raymond Gubbay .

 History of the Choir